hfmartinez/vagrant-tomcat-springboot-example/README.md

 # Vagrant Project with Apache Tomcat and Spring Boot

 This project uses Vagrant to provision a virtual environment that installs Apache Tomcat and runs a Spring Boot application, automating the setup with shell scripts.
-Ideal for consistent development and testing.
+The environment features complete provisioning using shell scripts to install all necessary dependencies, ensuring a streamlined setup process.
+This approach is ideal for consistent development and testing, as it eliminates manual configuration steps and allows for quick deployment in a reproducible environment.

 ## Prerequisites